rstojnic/lazydata/README.md

 `lazy-data` is a minimalist library for including data dependencies into Python projects.

 It is designed for machine learning and data science project.
-It helps you keep everything together without bloating your repository with everyone's data files.
+It helps you keep everything together without bloating your repository with everyone else's data files.

 **Key features:**